 Stribild can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ), problems, new or worsening kidney problems, including kidney failure, and .
+These include a buildup of lactic acid in the blood (lactic acidosis), liver problems, new or worsening kidney problems, including kidney failure, and drug interactions.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 - Weakness or tiredness

 - Shortness of breath or fast breathing

 - Yellowing of your skin or the whites of your eyes (jaundice)